BestCody/Channel-Emulation-Integration-With-SRSran/README.md

 A **study** is a JSON file describing what to test (for example `experiments/studies/neural-base.json`).
-You normally don't edit these by hand — you override values from the terminal instead, as shown below.
+You normally don't edit these by hand, you override values from the terminal instead, as shown below.

 ## Terminal options

-The override flags below go on the `resolve`, `plan`, and `run` commands.
 Command-specific flags are noted in the table.

 | Option | What it does |